 These swabs help stop bleeding from minor wounds.
 It also contains a pain relief solution.

 How to prevent health problems

-There are few ways you can help prevent your dog from getting some health problems in the first place.
-Here’s a few ways to prevent your dog get unnecessary health problems:
+There are a few ways you can help prevent your dog from getting some health problems in the first place.
+Here are a few ways to prevent your dog get unnecessary health problems: